mit-rss/intro_to_linux/README.md

 One of the awesome features of UNIX-based operating systems is how simple it is to install programs through the terminal.
-For this problem, use the Advanced Packaging Tool or **APT**, which is the recommended way to install and manage Debian packages.
+For this problem, use the Advanced Packaging Tool or **APT**, which is the recommended way to install and manage Ubuntu packages.

 **a.** Install a program called `inxi`.\
 **b.** Many commands display useful information when called with the help option.